Daniel249/SB/README.md

 Empty lines will be visually included in images

-Names/keys must be referenced once.
-Failing to do so will crash the game on launch

-As images are delimited by a '//' above and *below* them.
 The last image in textures.txt must be followed by a '//' or else it won't be loaded (and assigned to a name/key)

 There is a limited number of name/keys, and images not assigned to one will simply be ignored
 The textures(.txt) file can be used as a virtually unlimited storing place for images

-Placing a weapon mark outside an image's rows will create an emty line an include it on the texture image

 ## Simplified Game Architecture
 - Basic engine